neoforged/Documentation/docs/datastorage/attachments.md

 - an optional serializer if the attachment should be persisted;
 - additional configuration options for the attachment, for example the `copyOnDeath` flag.

-:::danger
+:::warning
 If you don't provide a serializer, the attachment will not be saved to disk.
+(This can be intended).
-If your data attachment disappears when you reload the world, you probably forgot to provide a serializer.
+If your data attachment disappears when you reload the world but you want it to persist, you probably forgot to provide a serializer.
 :::

 There are a few ways to provide an attachment serializer: directly implementing `IAttachmentSerializer`, implementing `INBTSerializable` and using the static `AttachmentSerializer.serializable()` method to create the builder, or providing a codec to the builder.
 (This latter option is not recommended for item stacks due to relatively slowness).